Gaston Orellana

-Gaston Orellana, (born 18 July 1933) is a Spanish and Chilean painter.
-Orellana was born in Valparaiso, Chile in 1933, son of Spanish parents Armando de Orellana, an engineer and Spanish diplomat, and Ernestina del Transito née Morgadon.
+Gaston Orellana (born 18 July 1933) is a Spanish and Chilean painter.
+Orellana was born in Valparaíso, Chile in 1933, son of Spanish parents Armando de Orellana, an engineer and Spanish diplomat, and Ernestina del Transito née Morgadon.
 Although born abroad, Orellana was born into the ancient aristocratic house of Orellana la Vieja, from Extremadura, Spain.
 He has since lived in Spain, Italy, the United States the UK and France.